carloskiki/rpi-devenv/README.md

 ## Notes
 - I need the MMU in order to use CAS (Compare and Swap) instructions.
 - When running with QEMU, the AUX_ENABLES register is already enabled, so when we try to acquire the lock we fail and panic, which is why we couldn't see the uart output to stdio before.
 Interesting.
 - The theoretical maximal address for the chip is 0x20000000 (512MB)
+- QEMU does not support supersections (16MB sections) in the translation table, so we need to use 1MB sections.

 ## The Bootloader